What is Factor of Safety?

 General Recommendations

-All of the calculations basically measure the same thing—how much additional stress beyond the designed load that a structure can withstand.
-A simple calculation for safety factor is:
+All of the calculations basically measure the same thing—how much additional stress beyond the designed load a structure can withstand.
+A simple formula for factor of safety is:

 Many Factor of Safety calculators are available online for calculating FoS values when the maximum stress and allowable stress values are known.